darinpeetz/HPC_Training/lessons/bash/single_page.md

 There will come a time when using bash that typing in specific commands in the command line will become cumbersome.
 This is where shell scripts come in.
 A user can write a series of commands in a shell script that the computer will then execute sequentially.
 It is important to know that commands that work on the command line will work the same way when implemented in a script.
 Likewise if a series of commands are implemented in a script, the same result will occur if the user inputs the commands manually in the command line.
 The following section will introduce the concept of shell scripts, how to write them, and how to execute them.

-Consider the following simple script (found in the `bin` directory):
+Consider the following simple script (found in the `bin` directory, `list_directory.sh`):

 	#!/usr/local/bin/bash
 	echo This script lists the files in the directory ls

 Lets break down the script and how its works.
-In the first line you'll see `#!/bin/bash` is written.
-Every shell script should start with this exact line, known as the shebang line.
+In the first line you'll see `#!/usr/local/bin/bash` is written.
+Every shell script should start with this line, known as the shebang line.
 This line tells Linux which interpreter to use for this file.
 The second command is the `echo` command which prints everything that follows it.
 And finally we have the `ls` command which just lists the directory.
 If a user were to execute this series of command manually it would look like this:

 	$ echo This script lists the files in the directory This script lists the files in the directory